Cahn–Ingold–Prelog priority rules

 An example of the prioritisation of structure within the CIP system.
 Priority is assigned according to the substitution of elements with higher atomic numbers, or other attached groups.
 In red is the substituent which determines the final priority.

 In organic chemistry, the Cahn–Ingold–Prelog (CIP) sequence rules (also the CIP priority convention; named after Robert Sidney Cahn, Christopher Kelk Ingold, and Vladimir Prelog) are a standard process to completely and unequivocally name a stereoisomer of a molecule.
-The purpose of the CIP system is to assign an R or S descriptor to each stereocenter and an E or Z descriptor to each double bond so that the configuration of the entire molecule can be specified uniquely by including the descriptors in its systematic name.
+The purpose of the CIP system is to assign descriptors, R or S to each stereocenter and E or Z to each double bond, so that the configuration of the entire molecule can be specified uniquely by including the descriptors in its systematic name.
 A molecule may contain any number of stereocenters and any number of double bonds, and each usually gives rise to two possible isomers.
 A molecule with an integer n describing the number of stereocenters will usually have 2^{n} stereoisomers, and 2^{n−1} diastereomers each having an associated pair of enantiomers.
 The CIP sequence rules contribute to the precise naming of every stereoisomer of every organic molecule with all atoms of ligancy of fewer than 4 (but including ligancy of 6 as well, this term referring to the "number of neighboring atoms" bonded to a center).

 The key article setting out the CIP sequence rules was published in 1966, and was followed by further refinements, before it was incorporated into the rules of the International Union of Pure and Applied Chemistry (IUPAC), the official body that defines organic nomenclature, in 1974.
 The rules have since been revised, most recently in 2013, as part of the IUPAC book Nomenclature of Organic Chemistry.
 The IUPAC presentation of the rules constitute the official, formal standard for their use, and it notes that "the method has been developed to cover all compounds with ligancy up to 4... and... [extended to the case of] ligancy 6... [as well as] for all configurations and conformations of such compounds."
 Nevertheless, though the IUPAC documentation presents a thorough introduction, it includes the caution that "it is essential to study the original papers, especially the 1966 paper, before using the sequence rule for other than fairly simple cases."

 A recent paper argues for changes to some of the rules (sequence rules 1b and 2) to address certain molecules for which the correct descriptors were unclear.
 However, a different problem remains: in rare cases, two different stereoisomers of the same molecule can have the same CIP descriptors, so the CIP system may not be able to unambiguously name a stereoisomer, and other systems may be preferable.